 While some individuals are born with leadership traits, nearly everyone can learn and build upon their leadership qualities, both personally and in the workplace.
-Striving to include these eight qualities can improve leadership skills and increase effectiveness.
+Striving to include these eight characteristics of effective leadership can improve leadership skills and increase effectiveness.

 Are you interested in studying leadership?
 Alliant International University offers a PhD in Leadership program and a doctorate in Educational Leadership that will prepare you to take the reins in public, private, and non-profit sectors.
-For more information, contact Alliant today.
+For more information, contact Alliant today